-But for the scientists involved, their excitement with the results is bound up in something far more fundamental.
+But for the researchers involved, their excitement with the science is bound up in something far more fundamental.
 If we can design experiments that alter how healthy people view the world, we can not only better understand the brain mechanisms underlying conscious perception, we can also develop new approaches to treat people who have neurological and psychiatric disorders.

 Indeed, that has been the raison d'être of the Sackler Centre since its formation six years ago, to gain a better understanding of conscious experience and use it to transform clinical approaches to a wide range of disorders, from coma to insomnia, from depression and schizophrenia to autism and dementia.